Monday, April 27, 2015

 After the war Hamman tried his hand at prospecting for oil, building railroads and developing transportation infrastructure.
 In 1871 he married Ella Virginia Laudermilk, whose sister was the wife of the iron works owner.
 By 1890 Hamman was a dominant figure in the New Birmingham Iron and Land Company, vigorously promoting the town and its future.

 How the general and young Stanley Cooney chanced to be acquainted has gone unrecorded.
-In July 1890, an event occurred recorded by one newspaper as “Frightful Tragedy in New Birmingham, Tex.”
+In July 1890, an event occurred reported by one newspaper as “Frightful Tragedy in New Birmingham, Tex.”
 Despite being described as usually “notably quiet and gentlemanly in his demeanor,” Cooney was neither when he encountered Hamman.
 Blinded by anger, he used both barrels of his gun to shoot the former Confederate down in the street.
 The Tennessean’s motive was said to be that Hamman had defamed the character of his wife.
 Some whispered, however, that it was Ella Virginia who had traduced Mary.

 Caught with the smoking gun still in his hand, young Stanley waived a preliminary hearing, was arrested and sent to jail.
 When word of this killing reached Nashville, John Cooney and another family member immediately left for Texas to help his boy.
 A Nashville paper opined: “The news of yesterday was a great shock to them and the universal opinion is that he must have been justifiable in what he did.”
 Those sentiments did not translate to Texas.
 Despite able legal assistance, young Cooney was convicted of manslaughter and sentenced to prison.
 Meanwhile Hamman was buried in the Owensville Cemetery in nearby Calvert, Texas.